Aassi1/deepfake_detection/README.md

 Assi Assi

-## Development Timeline Note

-Due to personal circumstances, I started this project on November 22 rather than November 1 as originally planned.
-The compressed timeline required intensive daily work (6-8 hours/day) to complete all components.

-My commit history reflects the actual development timeline.

 # Deepfake Detection System

 A CNN-based deepfake video detector built for COMP 3106 (Intro to AI) at Carleton University.